How do you blend your Garden Shed into your landscaping?

-At Asgard, we’ve had customer feedback on just how much they love our Access range due to the compact size and low height.
+At Asgard, we’ve had customer feedback on just how much they love our Access range of sheds due to the compact size and low height.
 Replacing a tall traditional shed with a shorter compact shed helps remove the garden shed from your eye line.

 Build a Privacy Fence or Trellis around the Shed